 Description

-AFTERSHOCK: A Humanitarian Crisis Game delves into the necessity of interagency collaboration to tackle intricate humanitarian crises.
-While designed for four players, it can accommodate fewer (even solo play) or more (with players grouped into four teams).
+Aftershock: A Humanitarian Crisis Game explores the importance of teamwork among agencies to handle complex humanitarian disasters.
+Designed for four players, it can also be played solo or with more players divided into four teams.
 Recommended for ages 14 and up.

 Reviews